 Psilocybin Mushrooms Withdrawal Symptoms, Timeline & Detox Treatment Options

-When you think of withdrawal, you may automatically associate this process with alcohol, heroin, or other highly addictive substances — but what about psychedelics?
+When you think of withdrawal, you may automatically associate this process with alcohol, heroin, or other highly addictive substances — but what about psychedelics like psilocybin mushrooms?
 This question has sparked plenty of debate in recent years.
 The use of hallucinogens is rising, so what does that mean for those most vulnerable to mental health concerns?

 Data shows that there is a growing use of psychedelic substances.
 The United Nations Office on Drugs and Crimes 2019 World Drug Report shows that there is an upward trend toward quantities of hallucinogenic substances seized globally in recent years.